Introduction to Anderson t-motives: a survey

+We can get similar calculational proofs for all $\g p$, for all t-motives defined by explicit formulas (for example, for t-motives defined by the formulas of [GL07], Section 11).

+Clearly an analog of Conjecture 7.17.2 holds not only for the reduction map (7.17.1) on the level of $\g p$-torsion points, but also on the level of the Tate modules $T_\g p(M), \ T_\g p(M')$.

-We see that the behavior of Anderson t-motives under reduction is analogous to the behavior of abelian varieties with MIQF.
+We see that the behavior of Anderson t-motives under reduction is analogous to the behavior of abelian varieties with MIQF (is it really so?
+To check).

 {\bf 8.
-LATTICES OF DRINFELD MODULES}
+Lattices of Drinfeld modules}

 Let $M$ be a Drinfeld module defined by (5.6).
-Let us consider the below diagram where $exp_M(z)=z+c_1z^q+c_2z^{q^2}+c_3z^{q^3}+\dots$ is a map making it commutative (here $c_i\in \p$ are indefinite coefficients), the left vertical arrow is simply multiplication by $\th$, and the right vertical arrow is the action of $T$ on $\p$ from 6.1:
+Let us consider the below diagram where $exp=exp_M:\p\to\p$ is a map defined by the formula where $c_i\in \p$ are some coefficients, the left vertical arrow is simply multiplication by $\th$, and the right vertical arrow is the action of $T$ on $\p$ from 6.1: